 Monitor relations can include:

-- Any dependency monitor that affects whether or not alerts will be triggered for this monitor when a problem is detected
+- Any dependency monitor that impacts whether alerts are triggered for this monitor when a problem is detected

 - Any group that contains the monitor as a member